 Thank you for your submission!
-We've had to make a few assumptions here:
+We've had to make a few assumptions here, so the comments below are notes to reflect these assumptions and parameters we've used:

 Scenario A - As Submitted, but with Calling Assumptions made, and average Oxbridge email rates used